The Enduring Influence of Deserts on African Political Geography

 The Ethiopian Highlands: A Fortress of History

-In Southern Africa, the Drakensberg Escarpment serves as a dominant physical and political feature.
-This dramatic mountain range forms the eastern border of Lesotho, a high-altitude enclave completely surrounded by South Africa.
-Known as the "Kingdom in the Sky," Lesotho is a product of its geography.
-Its high elevation gave its people, the Basotho, a defensive advantage against Boer and British incursions in the 19th century.
-The rugged terrain isolated the country, fostering a strong national identity distinct from its much larger neighbor.
-Today, the Drakensberg is the source of vital water supplies for the arid economic heartland of South Africa, channeled through the massive Lesotho Highlands Water Project.
-This makes the mountains not just a political border, but a critical element of regional economic interdependence and water security.
+In Southern Africa, the Drakensberg Escarpment serves as a dominant physical and political feature, forming the eastern border of Lesotho, a high-altitude enclave entirely surrounded by South Africa.
+Known as the “Kingdom in the Sky,” Lesotho’s elevated terrain gave the Basotho people a defensive advantage during colonial-era conflicts with Boer settlers and British forces in the 19th century.
+This rugged, mountainous isolation fostered a strong sense of national identity distinct from its much larger neighbor.

 The Great Rift Valley: A Landscape of Lakes and Volcanoes